ncase/anxiety/scenes/act1.md

 `bb({body:"point_crotch", eyes:"normal", mouth:"normal"})`

-b: Random hookups may be able to fill the hole down there
+b: Random hookups may be able to fill the hole down there,

-b: but they can never fill the hole
+b: but they can never fill the hole...

 `bb({body:"point_heart", eyes:"pretty", mouth:"small"})`